 surface of nylon grass.

-extended into the outfield.
+grandstands were extended into the outfield, now circling the playing field.
 The original scoreboard was replaced by

 By the mid 1990s, both the Astros and Oilers began to want new

-stadiums.
-After failing to get funds for a new stadium, the Oilers
+stadiums built.
+After failing to receive funding for a new stadium, the Oilers

 moved to Tennessee after the 1996 NFL season.
-However, the Astros
+However, funding was

 remains virtually idle as it sits in the shadow of the Houston